citadel-tech/coinswap/docs/maker-cli.md

 >[!IMPORTANT]
 > we have to manually figure utxos and their balances by using  `list-utxo` and `get-balances` command respectively.
-> where `list-utxo` returns all the utxos present in the maker wallet including the `fidleity utxos` also.
+> where `list-utxo` returns all the utxos present in the maker wallet including the `fidelity utxos` also.
 > and `get-balances` returns the total wallet balances of different categories which includes balance of normal utxos, swap utxos, contract utxos, fidelitly utxos and spendable utxos (normal + swap utxos).

 Let's find them out: